wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

 One version of the function will forward and the other version will force a temporary and the return type can be different since these are two different functions.
 This is not bad, but still requires two functions where you only want to write one.
-However, in C++17, we can do much better using :code:`if constexpr`:
+However, in C++17, we can do much better using `if constexpr`:

 .. code:: cpp